Double descent: When do neural quantum states generalize?: Results

-\paragraph{Understanding generalization}\textemdash{} To gain insight into the origin of the double descent peak and better understand how generalization depends on the structure of the training data, we analyze the networks using two metrics: the network normalization constant $\mathcal{N}$ and the parity error $\epsilon_{\mathrm{parity}}$.
-Since the network represents an unnormalized quantum state, $\mathcal{N}$ reveals whether it systematically overestimates or underestimates the amplitudes of unseen test configurations.
-The parity error
+To gain insight into the origin of the double descent peak and better understand how NQS overfit at the interpolation threshold, we analyze the trained networks by taking advantage of our knowledge of physical properties of the target ground state.
+First, we probe if the network correctly learns a generic feature of any physical quantum many-body state: the state's {\it normalization constant} $\mathcal{N}$.
+The amplitudes of the target ground state have a strong hierarchical structure in their magnitudes (see Fig.~\ref{fig:random_DD}), and $\mathcal{N}$ reveals whether a trained NQS systematically overestimates or underestimates the amplitudes of unseen test configurations.

+Second, we consider a physical property more specific to the TFIM. $\mathbb{Z}_2$ {\it parity} symmetry, namely $\vec{\sigma} \to \mathcal{P}\vec{\sigma}$, where the operator $\mathcal{P}$ flips all spins in $\vec{\sigma}$, plays a central role in the various phases of the TFIM.
+This symmetry is present in the paramagnetic phase and spontaneously broken in the ferromagnetic phase.
+At the critical point for a finite-size system, which we consider here, the ground state wavefunction also obeys this parity symmetry.
+Learning this symmetry would allow an NQS to generalize the target amplitude from one spin-configuration to its ``parity partner''.
+Probing the learned parity symmetry thus constitutes an interpretable measure of some of the network's generalization properties.
+We define and measure the parity error